AllYarnsAreBeautiful/ayab-manual/docs/how_to_knit/pattern_image_creation.md

 ## Create a pattern

-Create an image with a width of 200 pixels or less with indexed colours.
+Create an image with a width of 200 pixels or less with indexed colors.
 For two color knitwork, choose monochromatic: black and white (1 bit) with each pixel representing a stitch.
-Save in the bitmap format.
+Save in the PNG format.
 The following instructions show how to achieve this using the free open source software GIMP 2.10.10 (or newer):

-## Using GIMP to create patterns and save as bitmap file
+## Using GIMP to create patterns and save as PNG file

 1. Download GIMP 2.10.10 (or newer) from [the GIMP homepage](https://www.gimp.org/downloads/) and install it.